2023 Serbian parliamentary election: Opposition

-National Democratic Alternative

-NADA began its official campaign on 28 October, listing corruption, nepotism, party employment, and rejecting Ohrid Agreement as main issues for the election.
-NADA submitted its list to RIK on 6 November and RIK confirmed it a day later.
-Shortly before the beginning of the official campaign period, Jovanović was featured on propaganda posters in October 2023, falsely depicting him as someone who released incumbent prime minister of Kosovo, Albin Kurti, from prison in 2001.
-Several NADA billboard posters were later torn down on 21 November; NADA accused the government of being behind these acts.

 During the campaign period, Jovanović intensified his criticism of SNS while declining to criticise pro-European parties.
 He has also called for greater cooperation between opposition parties to topple SNS from power.
 Jovanović has called for electoral reform, pledging to "destroy the partocracy that SNS created" (akaradna partijska država koju je stvorio SNS).
 NADA supported the re-introduction of the first-past-the-post system, and campaigned on further regionalisation and decentralisation of Serbia and giving cities and municipalities greater authority over infrastructure and economic matters.
 NADA also called for the reform of healthcare and agriculture.
 Vojislav Mihailović of POKS also called for the restoration of the monarchy, saying that "Serbia should be a constitutional, parliamentary monarchy like organised European countries" (da li Srbija treba da bude ustavna, parlamenta kraljevina poput uređenih evropskih zemlje).
 Regarding foreign policy, NADA campaigned on wanting strengthening cooperation with the EU in regards to trade, economy, and culture.
 It has, however, expressed its opposition to Serbia joining the EU if recognising Kosovo was one of the demands.
 NADA held its last campaign convention on 10 December.